anubhvv360/HR-Policy-ChatBot/README.md

 - **Model**: Change `GenerativeModel("gemini-2.0-flash")` to another supported model if available.
 - **Prompt**: Modify the system prompt template in `streamlit_app.py` to tune answer style (e.g., bullet points, tone).

----

-## 📄 License

-This project is licensed under the MIT License.
-Feel free to adapt and extend!